 If you are a senior or retired taxpayer, certain Vermont tax rules may apply to you.
-Below is a listing of Vermont tax information that you should review to see if it applies to your personal situation.
+Below is a listing of Vermont tax information that you should review to see if it applies to your situation.
 This is not a comprehensive list and is not meant to provide tax advice.
 As always, we recommend consulting with a qualified tax professional who can advise you on the appropriate filing status for you, what taxes may apply, and other tax topics.
 Free tax preparation assistance is available for eligible low-to-middle-income and senior Vermonters.

 Income Tax Withholding